echung32/echung32.github.io/projects/canvas-draw.md

 <img width="50%" class="py-4" src="../img/canvas-draw/canvas-draw.png">

 This is a basic web application developed in Niu Valley Middle School's Computer Science Club.
 This club introduced me to basic website development, including the relationship between HTML, CSS and JavaScript files.
-This was also my first project which was completed in school, guided by a mentor.
+I learned how to interact with the DOM through JavaScript in order to modify the content on the page, and how to add basic styles to the HTML code by attaching class names and IDs to the objects.
+This project was done individually, under the guidance of the club's teacher.

 ## Future Improvements
 The current version of this program is quite inflexible, as it requires the user to type in the coordinates to draw on the canvas with a very limited set of shapes.
 If I were to do this project again today, this is what I would change: